View Document

 3. changes to the plan have been classified as a major amendment.

-(46) If any of the core courses in a CRICOS-registered program that were originally offered as on campus are changed to online-only delivery, it is necessary to consult with Education Regulations Compliance and Assurance.
+(46) If any of the core courses in a CRICOS-registered program that were originally offered as on campus are changed to online-only delivery, it is necessary to consult with Education Regulation Compliance and Assurance.

 (47) A new plan must not be created: